 Dog Tags, Address Tags

 Even if your dog is microchipped, an additional address tag can be very handy.
 Why?
 A scanner is needed to read the microchip.
 With an address tag, you can see the address straight away.
 Your dog doesn’t care what the tag looks like.
-They’re mostly only 1-1.5 in (3-4 cm) in size, so they won’t bother your dog and can be easily attached to a collar or harness.
+It is mostly only 1-1.5 inches (3-4 cm) in size, so it won’t bother your dog and can be easily attached to a collar or harness.
 Find the one you like best.

 EU Pet Passport and Microchip

 If you want to take your dog on holiday to a European country, you’ll need an EU pet passport and a chip.
 The pet passport contains important information.
 The chip is inserted under the dog’s skin and contains a 15-figure number to identify it.
 It costs around $40 or €40 for both of these.
 The pet passport includes the following information:

 - Name and address